nlenssen/gistempUncertaintyEnsemble/README.md

 `Namelists/` Contains parameters for the analysis.
 Most changes to the behavior of the analysis is done by changing values in the namelist.
 In particular, the data directory paths are set here (see next section for more information)

-`Scripts/` (Work in progress) Contains master scripts to run the full analysis with one command.
+`Scripts/` Contains a master script to run the full analysis with one command.

 ## Data Directories

+`scratchDir/` Contains the majority of the analysis files.
+This will be 50+ GB so will often not fit in a home directory on a remote cluster
+`ensembleOutDir/` The directory where the final ensemble and related analyses are saved `plotdir/` The directory figures (in PDF format) are written to

 ## GHCN-ERSST-GISTEMP Ensemble
-* Currently being run on Discover
+* Currently being run on NASA Discover
 * 100 member ensemble of operational python GISTEMP run with input from the GHCN and ERSST uncertainty ensembles
 * Contains all relevant sources of uncertainty other than the LSAT sampling uncertainty which will be added using the following R codebase